Skip to content

 shut down"}}

-style A fill:#dceeceff;
+style C fill:#dceeceff;

-Roihu will be installed in the same datacenter as LUMI, meaning that the system will be brought up without disrupting Puhti and Mahti services.
+Roihu is installed in the same datacenter as LUMI, meaning that the system will be brought up without disrupting Puhti and Mahti services.
 There will also be a margin between Roihu general availability and the decommissioning of Puhti and Mahti to enable users to migrate to Roihu without a break in HPC access.

 Mahti will be closed in a similar two-stage process.
 Mahti’s computing services will be shut down on 31 August 2026 at 12:00 EEST, and jobs will not run on Mahti after this date.
 Its storage and login nodes will remain accessible until midday 15 October 2026, after which Mahti will be retired completely.